Mohiuddin-Fida/Clash-of-Clans-Bot/README.md

 ## 📌 Project Goals

 This project is focused on developing an intelligent, image-based automation bot to farm **Coins** and **Elixir** efficiently in both the **Main Base** and **Builder Base** of Clash of Clans.
-The bot operates through screen detection, decision-making algorithms, and error recovery mechanisms to ensure 24/7 efficient farming with minimal detection risk.
+The bot operates through screen detection, decision-making algorithms, and error recovery mechanisms to ensure 24/7 efficient farming with minimal detection risk.(The project is still under development.
+I am currently busy, and although I had time to work on it earlier, I had to take a break due to medical issues.
+I will resume work on the project as soon as my semester ends.)

 ## 🎯 Objectives